MISD Return to In-Person Learning 2022-2023

 Additional leave days for employees are no longer available this school year.
 The employee may use their state and local leave if they are absent for any reason, including absences due to COVID-19.

-Students who have a documented case of COVID-19 may receive an excused absence.
-However, excused absences accumulate along with unexcused absences and may impact a student's ability to earn credit for a course if excessive absences are documented in a semester.
+Students who have a documented case of COVID-19 may have their absence recorded as a recognized absence.
+However, all absences accumulate along with unexcused absences and may impact a student's ability to earn credit for a course if excessive absences are documented in a semester.

 Focus on Academic Progress

-Academically, our test scores from last year indicate that our students continue to out-perform the state in every category measured under state accountability.
+Academically, our test scores continue to indicate that our students out-perform the state in every category measured under state accountability.
 While we know that our students are much more than the results of state testing, we are proud that students in Montgomery ISD did not experience the “COVID slide” that impacted schools across the state and nation.
 This is a true testament to an outstanding collective effort from students, our amazing teachers, and support from our families.
 These academic achievements provide an excellent foundation for our district on our journey to Be Premier.
-Students needing acceleration or additional academic support will receive educational interventions through our district tiered-support systems and additional HB 4545 tutoring.
+Students needing acceleration or additional academic support will receive educational interventions through our district tiered-support systems and additional tutoring.

 MISD Return to In-Person Learning 2021-2022